-Every League of Legends character in Arcane: a who’s who guide
+Every League of Legends character in Arcane: A who’s who guide

 Vi

-Everyone’s favourite pink-haired brawler.
+Everyone’s favorite pink-haired brawler.
 In League of Legends, Vi is a hot-headed cop who uses her knowledge as a former criminal and her fighting prowess to help Wardens keep peace in Piltover.

 Vi was originally intended to stand for violence, which is very appropriate for her character in LoL.
 However, Arcane shows her softer side, and that story changes as she reveals in Season 1 that it’s actually short for Violet.